mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

   Given I am logged in as an Association Administrator And levels exist: A (rank 1), B (rank 2), C (rank 3) When I navigate to "Previous Levels"
+  And I click "Move Up" next to level "C"
-  And I drag level "C" to position 1
+  And I click "Move Up" next to level "C" again
   Then the rank order is updated:
     | Level | New Rank |
     | C | 1 |